Charge and Work

 The PLA Committee on Equity, Diversity, Inclusion and Social Justice commit to do the following:

-- Identify the action step(s) above that we are collectively best positioned to address during our next year of work and develop concrete recommendations for PLA to advance racial equity and organizational change in libraries;
+- Identify the action step(s) above that we are collectively best positioned to address and develop concrete recommendations for PLA to advance racial equity and organizational change in libraries;

 - Evaluate the structure of the Committee with the aim of creating a more diverse and representative entity with the capacity to move this transformative work forward; and